sphaso/sphaso.github.io/posts/2019-04-21-journey-of-a-mateiro.markdown

 All in all, as I said, what I enjoy is the preparation process and the contemplative nature of drinking mate while studying, programming or playing a strategy game.
 The bottled or tea bagged versions don't attract me the same way.
 I don't drink mate to lose weight either, I'm not sure why I do drink it at this point.
 It's just a small vice I picked up I guess.
 Mate can be drank in various forms and ulimately it's up to you if you want to turn gaucho all the way or drink it like any other regular tea.
 There are pictures of guarani drinking mate and their method obviously didn't involve silver filters and thermometers.
 Two more ways in which one can drink mate is as tereré and chiamarrão.

-__Tereré (and a few words on Campesino)__
+__Tereré (and a few words on Campesino, Pajarito, and CBSE)__
 Tereré is cold mate.
 That's it.
 Well, not really.
 There's a whole imagery of gauchos on their horses drinking tereré from a guampa (a horn), but as mentioned people in Paraguay drink it just as much.
 Being vegan, I avoided the guampa and started with a regular mug.
 If you have a mug that's a bit slanted it will help with the lavado issue.
 There's many reasons why one might like cold mate better:
 - you don't have to wait for the water to heat up to 72°C
 - you can drink a little and put it in the fridge for the next day (if you drink in ceramic)
 - it's refreshing, a great pick-me-up for the summer days

-The only tereré yerba I tried is Campesino, mint&lemon variety.
-Campesino is a common brand in Paraguay and one can find it in different flavors.
+Speaking of brands, Campesino is a common one in Paraguay and one can find it in different flavors.
 These flavors however are sprayed on the leaves and once you open it the quality can decay quickly.
 The first cup is usually very tasty.
 For this reason I like to add lemon juice and mint to my tereré.
 I even tried to add cocoa but I was scolded by a gaucho who told me it's a "gringo shit".
 So I stopped.
+Pajarito is not specifically a tereré brand but can certainly be drank this way.
+Pajarito is one of the bigger Paraguayan yerbas and is very enjoyable both cold and hot in wood.
+I find its taste softer and rounder, I would call it a Paraguayan Rosamonte.
+One other popular brand is CBSE.
+The yerba has an Argentinian cut with a lot of powder and is usually mixed with mint and other herbs.
+It's very tasty both cold and hot in calabaça.
+I recommend it if you find Campesino too bitter.
 Since I didn't want to alter the taste of my other calabaça or wooden cuias, I've only tried tereré in ceramic mug, ceramic bowl, and in fruit (more on this later).
 The procedure to prepare tereré is the same as regular mate except you add cold water and ice cubes.
 I was told that any mate can be drank cold, but I'm not that convinced.
 In my experience the taste of a hot mate is fairly monodimensional.
 It gets blander after each pour but that's it.
 There's not hints of this, aftertaste of that.
 It's just a green tea.
 Tereré is bit richer in this regard due to the added scents and ingredients.